afronski/LogsLiteViewerCLI/README.md

 Small project which is a course credit (PK4, 2010).

-Previously hosted on Google Code (here is an exported version).
+Previously hosted on Google Code (here is an imported version).